casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ### Step 5.
 Deploying the contract

 Use the below command to deploy your contract to the selected network.
 Make sure you add your specific arguments to the command.
-Refer to the [deploying contracts](/dapp-dev-guide/deploying-contracts/) guide to learn more about contract deployment.

 ```bash
 casper-client put-deploy \